openstack/ironic-specs/priorities/xena-themes.rst

 feature.
 It is time we make it happen.

-This work was started during the Wallaby development cycle but we did not have the capcity to move it forward last cycle.
+This work was started during the Wallaby development cycle but we did not have the capacity to move it forward last cycle.
 This cycle we ought to finish it.

 Finishing anaconda deployment
 -----------------------------